gsidhu/buzee-tauri/logbook.md

 # Logbook

+- Added compromise to frontend.
+Works well but should add feedback to the user about what it is parsing.
+Maybe in light grey text under the search bar?
 - Connect file indexing and search to front-end.
 Cleaning up electron IPC code remains.
 - Counting the number of files added and letting front-end know when indexing is done.
 - Made file indexing thread async using `tokio` crate.